 Although IPv6 has been getting a lot of attention recently, it’s actually been around for quite a while now.
 Work on the protocol began in the early 1990’s and there have been public IPv6 networks that have existed for well over a decade.
-Currently, IPv4 remains the dominant protocol used over the Internet (the worldwide adoption rate for IPv6 is approximately 20% as of 2018).
+Currently, IPv4 remains the dominant protocol used over the Internet (the worldwide adoption rate for IPv6 is approximately 27% as of early 2019).
 However, this is changing and support for IPv6 is increasingly important.

 The last of the large blocks of available IPv4 addresses were allocated by the Internet Assigned Numbers Authority (IANA) early in 2011.
 The widespread adoption of classless routing (CIDR) and network address translation (NAT) has delayed the inevitable exhaustion of IPv4 addresses, but we’re rapidly approaching the point where the transition to IPv6 will be required to accommodate the ever increasing number of devices connected to the Internet.

 Fortunately, the transition for developers using SocketTools will be fairly simple.
 Most of the real complexity in dealing with both IPv4 and IPv6 is handled internally, although there are some important considerations when updating your applications to use IPv6.